Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: Comparison of the Approaches

 In this case, the aggregate observed loss costs matches the sum of the expected premiums, as shown by:

+So, we conclude that \(\sum_{i=1}^n\Delta_i^R = 0\).
 This result suggests that the ratio approach inherently ensures that the sum of estimated premiums aligns with the aggregate observed loss costs, making it advantageous for achieving balance at the portfolio level. \end{enumerate}